KoushikShahit04/RED-AVATAR/README.md

 ### Benefits

-The IBM Cloud service (Watson Assistant , HERE , Blockchain) can benefit below -
+The IBM Cloud service (Watson Assistant, Blockchain) can benefit below -

 #### Benefit to Donor